shader-slang/spec/introduction.md

 This document makes use of the following conventions to improve readability:

 \begin{itemize}
     \item{When a term is introduced and defined, it will be in italics.
-For example: a \SpecDef{duck} is something that looks like a duck and quacks like a duck.}
+For example: a <dfn>duck</dfn> is something that looks like a duck and quacks like a duck.}
     \item{Code fragments in Slang or other programming languages use a fixed-width font.
 For example: \code{a + b}.}
     \subitem{References to language keywords are additionally rendered in bold.
-For example: \kw{if}}
+For example: \code{if}}
 \end{itemize}
 ```